kaitz/fx2-cmix/README.md

 cd ./run
 cmix -e <PATH_TO_ENWIK9> enwik9.comp
 ```
+`enwik9.comp` is used to store intermediate data output.
+The final decompressor will be created as a file named `archive9`.

 # Running fx2-cmix decompressor
 The compressor is expected to output an executable file named `archive9` in the same directory (`./run`).
 The file `archive9` when executed is expected to reproduce the original enwik9 as a file named `enwik9_restored`.
 The executable file `archive9` should be launched without argments from the directory containing it.